LinguineP/distributedLauncher/README.md

 # Distributed launcher

-This project is supposed to start set processes on remote machines (ie. pyhton scripts)
+This project is supposed to start MPT-FLA aplications on remote machines (link to PTBFLA github https://github.com/miroslav-popovic/ptbfla )

 ## Usage:
 ### main operation:
-  1.Copy master node directory to the desired PC 2.Copy agents to PCs that are going to run MPT-FLA applications 3.Change config for masterNode and for agents according to your preference (also check that you followed along the ptb_fla instalation)
+  1. Copy master node directory to the desired PC

+  2. Copy agents to PCs that are going to run MPT-FLA applications

+  3. Change config for masterNode and for agents according to your preference (also check that you followed along the ptb_fla instalation)

-  4.create new masternodeDB.db file in master/dbs directory in order to start with a clean database 5.start the masterNode with python (run masterNode.py) 6.either click on a link provided in console or type http://<yourpcslocalip>:8080 into the browser 7.click start discovery
+  4. create new masternodeDB.db file in master/dbs directory in order to start with a clean database

+  5. start the masterNode with python (run masterNode.py)

+  6. either click on a link provided in console or type http://<yourpcslocalip>:8080 into the browser

+  7. click start discovery

   8. start your agents with python (run agentNode.py) --note: it may require netifaces if not installed already

   9. stop discovery and proceed with launch
 ### launch operation:
   1. from the list of available nodes select the nodes you want to start

   2. long press the node you want to start first

   3. click the application you want to start

   4. click the parameters you want to use

   5. press launch button